EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-3_monitoring_alerts_of_device.md

 - Warning alert: 60 °C <Temp<70 °C

-## Step 1: Define the Alert Configuration and Triggering Rules
+## Step 1: Defining the Alert Configuration and Triggering Rules

  In this lab, we will use alerts to monitor the temperature of the smart battery.